Inquilaab (1984 film): Plot

 Amarnath aka Amar is an educated-young man, who has not received any qualified job as all positions force him to compromise his morals.
 A new politician, Shankar Narayan promises an end to corruption, but he is disrespected by the crowd and stoned.
 Amar rescues him.
 This impresses Shankar, who then trains Amar to be a cop.
 Amar completes his IPS exam and is posted as an ACP.
 He serves the state honestly in this role.
 Amar meets Asha, who is the only daughter of a wealthy businessman, Seetharam.
 The two fall for each other and after some convincing by Amar Seetharam accepts the relationship.

 Amar discovers a criminal network that includes Shankar as well as Seetharam.
 He goes on to discover, much to his chagrin, that he has been manipulated into serving this criminal syndicate - that he has been made a pawn in their criminal schemes.

 Amar is blackmailed into collaborating with them when they show him a photograph of Seetharam's partner receiving a briefcase from him (Amar) - the implication being that it is a bribe.

 Seetharam's partner is revealed to be an international smuggler named Richard Louis.
 Amar is ordered by Seetharam to retrieve diamonds from Richard Louis and to help him avoid the police.
 Amar does the job, but kills Richard Louis and gains immense popularity with the public by doing so.

-Amar's colleague, inspector Pratap, acting on orders from from the police commissioner issues a warrant to search Amar's house.
+Amar's colleague, inspector Pratap, acting on orders from the police commissioner issues a warrant to search Amar's house.
 Prathap knows that Amar has retrieved the diamonds from Richard Louis, but he is unable to find the diamonds because Amar has hidden them inside his fake bandages.
 Asha misunderstanding Amar's intentions and actions leaves him along with their new-born child.
 Heartbroken at the separation, Amar resigns from the police force.

 Encouraged by Shankar Amar files for a nomination in the elections and becomes the CM with the network's support as they form the government with their syndicate members.
 In their cabinet meeting, Amar smuggles out a machine gun and reveals his intentions to massacre every one of the syndicate's members for the sake of the country's welfare.
 He follows through, killing them all including Seetharam and Shankar.

 Asha learns about Seetharam's misdeeds and the blackmail and reconciles with Amar.
 Amar surrenders to the police for his crimes and is arrested whereupon the public protests and demands that Amar be released.